Information about Darunavir

-Darunavir prevents the multiplication of HIV virus in human cells.
+Darunavir is antiviral medication.
+It prevents the multiplication of HIV virus in human cells.
 Thus stops the HIV virus from producing new viruses.

 - Darunavir is not a cure for HIV infection and patients can still pass on HIV when taking this medicine.